hu-yating/ID2222DataMining/README.md

 # ID2222DataMining

-For the course ID2222 Data Mining, we implement five small projects.
+For the course ID2222 Data Mining, we worked on five small projects.

 ### Finding Similar Items: Textually Similar Documents
 We implement the stages of finding textually similar documents based on Jaccard similarity using the shingling, minhashing, and locality-sensitive hashing (LSH) techniques and corresponding algorithms.